 Kesho Kongo is made up of young Congolese who understood that solutions to African issues are to be found by Africans themselves, who are open to the world.
 These young people therefore encourage their compatriots who have had the opportunity to study abroad to return to the Congo to develop their country and its riches in the heart of Central Africa.

-All donations will receive a receipt for tax purposes in Canada.
+All donations are eligible for a tax receipt in Canada.

 The projects are managed with the greatest care and professionalism.